Trading Standards Institute Advice

 Honey sold only from the premises on which it was packed does not need to be lot-marked.
 However, it is advisable to lot-mark all jars regardless so that the honey can be easily traced back to the batch from which it came.

 Any information required to be given must appear either on the packaging, on a label attached to the packaging, or on a label clearly visible through the packaging.
 The ticket or label must be easy to understand and indelible.
 Such information must not be hidden, obscured or interrupted by any other written or pictorial matter.

-Where honey is sold loose or prepacked for direct sale (sold from the premises on which it was packed), the labelling information may appear on a label, ticket or notice that can be clearly seen by the purchaser.
+Where honey is sold loose or prepacked for direct sale (sold from the premises on which it was packed or a mobile stall or vehicle used by the business), the labelling information may appear on a label, ticket or notice that can be clearly seen by the purchaser.